How To Increase Your Dedication To Work That You Love

-Hopefully, you have discovered work that you really can love.
-If not, then I would recommend that you quit reading and evaluate what you should be doing.
+If not, I recommend you quit reading and evaluate what you should do.

 Here are a few questions to get the ball rolling.

 - What are you skilled at?
 (I know lots of guys who would love to make a living playing baseball or basketball, but they lack the skills.)